awsdocs/aws-net-developer-guide/doc_source/net-dg-signup.rst

         .. important:: There is no way to obtain the secret access key once you close the dialog.
            You can, however, delete its associated access key ID and create a new one.

-Next, you :doc:`configure your credentials <netdg-config-creds>` in the AWS shared credentials file or in the environment.
+Next, you :doc:`configure your credentials <net-dg-config-creds>` in the AWS shared credentials file or in the environment.

 The preferred approach for handling credentials is to create a profile for each set of credentials